-27. Monitoring and Review
+19. Monitoring and Review

-Safeguarding including child protection is to be a regular agenda item at full Governors meetings; Sub-Committee Meetings and staff meetings giving the Designated Safeguarding Lead the opportunity to update on staff/governor training and any other relevant issues or changes.
+Safeguarding including child protection is to be a regular agenda item at full SLT Meetings and staff meetings giving the Designated Safeguarding Lead the opportunity to update on staff training and any other relevant issues or changes.